Advisory Committee to Review Requests to Survey the University Community

 - Where applicable, likelihood the results will provide actionable items for the unit and/or the University.

 - Workload generated for other offices including, but not limited to, the Office of Institutional Analysis, the Registrar’s Office, and Information Services and Technology.

 - Appropriateness of the timing of the survey, taking into account those already scheduled.

 - Adequate provision made for FIPPA issues and/or review by the appropriate Research Ethics Board.

 - Proposed storage and destruction of data, including parameters around access to data.

-Research design and development of the survey, focus group, and interview questions are the responsibility of the applicant.
+Research design and development of the survey questions are the responsibility of the applicant.
 The Committee’s role is to provide feedback on the developed materials.

 Committee meetings may be face-to-face or by email, as appropriate.

 If Committee consensus cannot be reached, the Chair will submit his or her recommendation to the Provost.
 In this circumstance, final approval rests with the Provost.